 Employees pay company car tax based on the list price of the car, its emissions and type of fuel.
 The list price is multiplied by a percentage (based on the emissions and fuel type) to work out the value of the company car tax benefit that is subject to income tax.

-The percentage varies between 10% and 35%, with lower percentages of zero (for zero-emission electric cars).
+The percentage varies between 5% and 37% based on emissions, with the lowest rates for the least polluting vehicles.
 Vans are also subject to company car tax if there is any private use other than simply driving between home and work.
-Van drivers are taxed on a flat £3,000 benefit.
+Van drivers are taxed on a flat £3,150 benefit.

 There are a few exceptions.
 Employees (other than company directors) with total earnings below £8,500 will not pay company car tax.
 In addition, company car tax is not charged on pool cars or company cars used exclusively for business.